cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-0.3.0/cyberconnect-sdk/connect-with-social-verifier.md

 :::

-You can visit [Github](https://github.com/cyberconnecthq/social-verifier) for codebase use or review, [Connect List](https://github.com/cyberconnecthq/connect-list) for direct use, [CyberConnect API](/cyberconnect-api/overview/) for Indexer Query or test out the CyberConnect Social Verifier in the sandbox from [Verify a Twitter Account](/get-started/verify-a-twitter-account/) section.
+You can visit [Github](https://github.com/cyberconnecthq/social-verifier) for codebase use or review, [CyberConnect API](/cyberconnect-api/overview/) for Indexer Query or test out the CyberConnect Social Verifier in the sandbox from [Verify a Twitter Account](/get-started/verify-a-twitter-account/) section.

 ## Installation